 “I think the most common words in the resume’s Summary is: ‘Dynamic, results-driven professional….’
 Please, people, stop writing this on your resume.
 I’m sure my valued connections would concur.
 Are there other offenders?
 Does it matter any more?”

-With some 60 comments as of this post, he clearly struck a nerve with both career professionals and job seekers.
+He clearly struck a nerve with both career professionals and job seekers.

 Here’s my contribution to the discussion: